domjarkey/concise/README.md

 ## Overview

-`concise` functions are designed to make clean, intelligible lambda functions to keep your code concise.
-They are modelled on common `tidyverse` functions like `purrr::map` and `dplyr::mutate`, but with a layer of syntactic sugar to make anonymous functions that condense a paragraph’s worth of code into a single line.
+`concise` functions are designed to make clean, intelligible lambda functions to keep your code concise and easily readable.
+They are modelled on common `tidyverse` functions like `purrr::map` and `dplyr::mutate`, but with a layer of syntactic sugar to make anonymous functions that can condense a paragraph’s worth of code into a single line.

 - Refer to data columns directly – avoid placeholder pronouns like `.x` or `..1` and instead refer to your data by name.
 - Leverages `purrr`’s mapping functions to outperform slow `dplyr::rowwise` operations and facilitate non-rowwise column mutations in the same call.
-- Helpful shorthand gives access to vector properties like row number, vector length and the vector names inside the iterative function.
+- Helpful shorthand gives access to column properties like row number, the size of grouped data (i.e. cardinality) and the names attribute inside the iterative function.
 - Interact with and preserve groups created by `dplyr::group_by`.
 - Access the entire data column as well as individual elements to write custom summary and window functions such as moving averages.